 - UN3040 - Lab in Molecular Biology

 - A 3 pt.
-Barnard lab course.
+Barnard lab course, with permission from Bio advisor

 **You can take only one term of UN3500, but you usually learn much more if you work in the same lab for a more extended period.
 If you plan to do lab research, we recommend two terms of UN3500 (4 pts each) or one term + a summer of research in the same laboratory.
 (Even if only one term is applied toward the major.)
 SURF may be used in lieu of the lab requirement only if combined with one semester of UN3500; summer lab work under other auspices may not be substituted for SURF.
 Paid laboratory work may not be substituted for any of these requirements.